 - Uncooperative individuals can increase the risk of project failure

-- It can be very difficult to implement for large teams
+- It cannot be easy to implement for large teams

 - It is only successful if everyone is up to par and experienced